jeffnyman/ludic-historian/articles/pc.md

 Dwyer published the inception document for the project in the society's newsletter _Interface_ (volume 4, issue 1) in February 1970.
 This document is titled "Project Solo: A Statement of Position Regarding CAI and Creativity," where "CAI" refers to "Computer-Assisted Instruction."

+The context was that "each student as a creative person who can learn to use the computer as an exploratory tool" and that this idea was "in contrast to a programmed learning type of CAI which guides the student in pre-determined patterns."

 project-solo-inception.pdf

 Dwyer characterized educational programming as having two modes: dual and solo.
 The "Project Solo" name was meant to reference the transition of a pilot learning to fly, going from "dual flying" with an instructor to "solo flying" alone.

+NOTE: There is a great deal of context to Project Solo in relation to the idea of computing being used to enhance education.
+This is something I'll cover separately.

 At the end of 1973, Project Solo transformed and reemerged as Solo Works (sometimes written as "Soloworks").
 The new project, officially titled "A Computer-Based High School Mathematics Laboratory," described itself in issue 23 of the Project Solo newsletter, which was published in November 1973.